github/developer.github.com/content/changes/2014-07-28-assignee-and-label-actions-for-issue-events.md

 ---
 kind: change
-title: Assignee and label actions for issue events
+title: New assigned/labeled actions for issue and pull request events
 created_at: 2014-7-28
 author_name: jdpace
 ---

-Today we're expanding the Event API for issues and pull requests.
+Hot on the heels of [The New GitHub Issues](https://github.com/blog/1866-the-new-github-issues) we're expanding webook payloads for issues and pull requests.
 We've made it easier for your application to know about changes to issues and pull requests with four new triggers.
-In addition to "opened", "closed, and "reopened", the issues and pull requests events will be triggered for "assigned", "unassigned", "labeled", and "unlabeled" actions.
-The event payload will also include the respective assignee or label for these new actions.
+In addition to "opened", "closed, and "reopened", the issues and pull requests webhooks will be triggered for "assigned", "unassigned", "labeled", and "unlabeled" actions.
+The payload will also include the respective assignee or label for these new actions.

 If you already have a [webhook](/webhooks/) subscribed to the `issues` or `pull_request` events, you'll start seeing these new actions immediately.
 The new events can also be fetched from the [activity events API](/v3/activity/events/).